Beat Saber: Gameplay

 Since the addition of Original Soundtrack (OST) 5, two new mechanics were introduced to the game.
 One of them features a new block called a Chain, which starts with a block which indicates which direction to cut.
 After the lead slice, there are several smaller blocks which can be cut.
 The other new mechanic is the Arc, a line showing the recommended path for a saber to follow.
 It is connected to a block and continues on until it either connects to another block or stops altogether.
 Both of these new mechanics calculate score differently than the original blocks.

 Before the start of each song, the game offers the option to enable Modifiers.
 These are options that affect different aspects of gameplay, such as the presence of bombs, or the speed at which the song plays.
 Modifiers can either increase or lower the player's rank depending on the impact on difficulty.
 For example, the "No Fail" modifier allows the player to complete the song without fail if the energy bar depletes, but the final rank will be lowered.
 The "Super Fast Song" modifier will increase the player's rank, but the song will progress at 150% speed.

 In 2024, songs with explicit lyrics were added to the game.
 Players ages 13 and over may choose to remove or include uncensored explicit songs in the game settings.
 Players between the ages of 10 and 12 using a child account have explicit songs removed by default.

 Development

-Beat Saber began after the completion of Beat Games' (Hyperbolic Magnetism at the time) previous title, Chameleon Run.
-Vladimír Hrinčár and Ján Ilavský began creating demos and prototypes, and some of these were posted on Facebook.
-Composer Jaroslav Beck saw some of these prototypes and met the team in Prague to convince them to let him create the soundtrack for the game.
+Work on Beat Saber began after the completion of Hyperbolic Magnetism's previous title, Chameleon Run.
+Slovak developers Vladimír Hrinčár and Ján Ilavský began creating demos and prototypes, and some of these were posted on Facebook.
+Czech composer Jaroslav Beck saw some of these prototypes and met the team in Prague to convince them to let him create the soundtrack for the game.
 After around two years of development, the game was released in early access on May 1, 2018.
+Hyperbolic Magnetism changed its name to Beat Games.